kaleo996/kaleo996.github.io/docs/ling/syntax/move.md

 C-trace constraint: A filled C is not allowed when adjacent to the trace of a wh-moved subject. e.g. Who did you say [<del>that</del> t likes John]?

-一点题外话：Linguists generally think different layers of phrases have different functions:
+Linguists generally think different layers of phrases have different functions:

 * VP: domain of the basic argument structure, the layer of semantics
 * TP: domain of grammatically functional elements
 * CP: discoursal domain.
 C has the function of clausal typing, defining whether it is a declarative, interrogative or imperative clause.
+That's why we need wh-movement for interrogative sentences.